Skip to main content

 • happened during an operation or anaesthetic

-Results can take at least 8 weeks.
+Results can take several months.
 Your obstetrician and paediatrician will arrange an appointment to discuss the results with you.

-Each maternity unit has a bereavement Clinical Nurse Specialist (CNS) who can provide you with advice and support.
+Each maternity unit has a bereavement clinical midwife or nurse specialist who can provide you with advice and support.

 Slaintecare logo